sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

 6. **Expiration:** JWTs often have an expiration time (the "exp" claim), and the server checks whether the token is still valid based on this expiration time.
 If the token has expired, the user is required to log in again.

+**Normal website:**  Relies on session cookies for user authentication and session management.
+Server maintains session state.
+**JWT authenticated website:**  Uses JWTs for authentication and authorization.
+Client holds the token, and server verifies it with each request.
+Allows for stateless authentication.

 In NoteFy, I integrated JWT authentication by following these steps, ensuring that user data and access to notes were securely protected and that users could perform CRUD operations on their notes while authenticated.
 The use of JWTs provided a convenient and secure way to manage user sessions and access control in the application.